keu/docs/astro/secrets-backend.md

 #### Create an Airflow variable or connection in Google Cloud Secret Manager

 To start, create an Airflow variable or connection in Google Cloud Secret Manager that you want to store as a secret.
-You can do so via the Cloud Console or the gcloud CLI.
+You can use the Cloud Console or the gcloud CLI.

 Secrets must be formatted such that:
 - Airflow variables are set as `airflow-variables-<variable-key>`.